Skip to main content

 After that I felt rather depressed, as I thought these issues were confined to Great Britain (& NI) but it seems they are not.

 The masses come here for that reason.
 We do go inside but the side chapel has timed access control and we aren’t there at the next one.
-Anyway a walk seems a good idea and we go to the first of five temples that are on this hillside where there’s a viewing platform with a selfie post for your phone.
+Anyway a walk seems a good idea and we go to the first of five chapels that are on this hillside and there’s a viewing platform at this one, with a selfie post for your phone.
 We get a great view back down to the campsite and can appreciate the Picos scenery even more.

 Back at camp our cautious neighbours tell us that they too might walk up to the monastery “tomorrow”.